the-t-in-rtf/fluid-handlebars/docs/jsonifyHelper.md

 `{{jsonify VARIABLE}}`

-This functionality is wired into `gpii.express.handlebars` by default.
+This functionality is wired into `fluid.express.handlebars` by default.

 ## Component Options